Category:

 Yokota initially retired from wrestling in 1985 due to a back injury.
 At the time, she was only 24 years old and had already established herself as one of the top female wrestlers in Japan.
 Her first retirement came at a relatively young age, but by then, she had already left an indelible mark on the wrestling world.

-Jaguar Yokota - wrestlingbiographies.comA decade after her initial retirement, Jaguar Yokota made a successful comeback to professional wrestling in 1995.
+Jaguar Yokota - wrestlingbiographies.comA decade after her initial retirement, Jaguar Yokota successfully returned to professional wrestling in 1995.
 Despite being away from the ring for ten years, she continued to compete at a high level and captured the JWP Openweight Championship during her second run.
 She also played a role as a mentor to a new generation of female wrestlers and showcased her in-ring prowess against younger talents.

 Jaguar Yokota retired for good in 2002, ending her storied career as one of the most influential and skilled female wrestlers in the history of professional wrestling.
 Since her final retirement, Yokota has occasionally appeared at wrestling events and conventions, connecting with fans and maintaining her connection to the wrestling industry.